Costs and Affordability•Assisted Living

 Part C

-Part C, also known as Medicare Advantage, gives beneficiaries the option to receive their benefits through a private insurance company rather than through Original Medicare.
+Part C, also known as Medicare Advantage, allows beneficiaries to receive their benefits through a private insurance company rather than through Original Medicare.

 If you choose to receive your benefits through a Medicare Advantage Plan, you will generally have to pay a monthly premium to the insurance company in addition to your Part B premium.
 You may also have to pay copayments and coinsurance for the care you receive.